 Later visit the Great Meenaskhi Temple, said to house 33,000 sculptures.
 This vast complex, which extends over 15 acres, dates back at least 2,000 years.
 Every evening the temple holds a noisy 45-minute closing ceremony which sees an idol of Lord Shiva being carried on a curtained litter to Meenakshi's's temple, and there placed in the inner sanctum with her to pass the night.
 Finally, explore the Tirumala Nayak Palace, an imposing edifice that encompasses both Dravidian and Rajput architecture.
 B, D

 Day 10 Madurai-Periyar

-After breakfast depart for Periyar, home to India's famous wildlife sanctuary, for a two-night stay at the locally rated 5-star Elephant Court hotel.
+After breakfast depart on the long journey to Periyar, home to India's famous wildlife sanctuary, for a two-night stay at the locally rated 5-star Elephant Court hotel (3Q).